-For the world.
-The leaders of the world as they seek to respond to the challenge of the COVID-19 pandemic.
+Pray for the world.
+For the leaders of the world as they seek to respond to the challenges that beset the international community.
 For refugees and asylum seekers, that they may find places of safety and welcome.
+For all who work for peace and justice.
+For reconciliation with the first custodians of this land.

-For the church.
-In the Anglican Cycle of Prayer, pray for the Diocese of Mombasa (Kenya).
-In our national church, pray for the Diocese of Bunbury; and within the Diocese of Adelaide, for the Area Deanery of Gawler.
+Pray for the church.
+For all those who are striving to be church in the modern world, that we may be alert to the signs of the times and their interpretation in the light of the Gospel.
+In the Anglican Cycle of Prayer, pray for the Diocese of Zaria (Nigeria).
+In our national church, pray for the Diocese of Brisbane and Bishop Jeremy Greaves, Archbishop-elect; and in our own Diocese of Adelaide, for the Parish of Holy Trinity, Adelaide.